In mid-March 2020, I had the great pleasure of assisting the owner of a California manufacturing business in successfully selling his business.

-This business is exceptionally successful in its manufacturing niche and was enjoying an annual EBITDA of over $1 million per year.
-As a result, there had been huge buyer interest not only from within the USA but also from potential buyers from Europe, the Middle East, and Asia including China and India.
+This business is exceptionally successful in its niche.
+It has consistently enjoyed an annual EBITDA of over $1 million.
+As a result, there has been huge buyer interest not only from within the USA but also from potential buyers in Europe, the Middle East, and Asia, including China and India.

 The Buyer was a Private Equity Group